OpenSlides/openslides-performance/README.md

 docker run --network=host ghcr.io/openslides/openslides-performance:latest

 The argument `--network=host` is needed for the most commands to test a local instance.
-For remove instances, it should not be needed.
+For remote instances, it is not needed.

 ### With installed go